opendaylight/integration-packaging-ansible-opendaylight/README.markdown

 ### REST API Port

-To change the port on which OpenDaylight's northbound listens for REST API calls, use the `odl_rest_port` variable.
+To change the port on which OpenDaylight's northbound listens for REST API calls, use the `nb_rest_port` variable.
 This was added because OpenStack's Swift project uses a conflicting port.

 The Ansible role will handle opening this port in FirewallD if it's active.